Ayre Gran Hotel Colón

 Las Ventas Bullring/h4>

-Predicated on a job by José Espelius, who perished during its development, it was completed by Manuel Muñoz Monasterio in 1931 and exposed in the same season.
-Las Ventas contains 23,798 supporters and, at 196 ft in size, the world is one of the most significant on the planet.
+Predicated on a job by José Espelius, who passed away during its structure, it was completed by Manuel Muñoz Monasterio in 1931 and opened up in the same yr.
+Las Ventas contains 23,798 enthusiasts and, at 196 ft in size, the area is one of the most significant on the planet.

-Created in a Neo-Mudéjar style with hand-painted tiles, it stores an important bullfighting museum which illustrates the annals of Las Ventas; it also offers a chapel specialized in the Virgen de Guadalupe also to the Virgen de la Paloma, customers of Mexico and Madrid, respectively.
-The bullring also offers an infirmary prepared with the most advanced technology and two complete operating theatres.
-Las Ventas Bullring is one of the main on the globe, if not the main, which is here that bullfighters either triumph or fail.
+Built in a Neo-Mudéjar style with hand-painted tiles, it stores an important bullfighting museum which illustrates the annals of Las Ventas; it also offers a chapel specialized in the Virgen de Guadalupe also to the Virgen de la Paloma, customers of Mexico and Madrid, respectively.
+The bullring also offers an infirmary outfitted with the most advanced technology and two complete operating theatres.
+Las Ventas Bullring is one of the main on earth, if not the main, which is here that bullfighters either triumph or fail.

-For more information about the emblematic Las Ventas bullring, you'll be able to make a traveler visit with an music guide available in 8 dialects (Spanish, British, French, Italian, German, Portuguese, Russian and China) which goes through the most frequent edges of the monument and its own Taurine Museum.
+For more information about the emblematic Las Ventas bullring, you'll be able to make a traveler visit with an music guide available in 8 dialects (Spanish, British, French, Italian, German, Portuguese, Russian and Chinese language) which goes through the most frequent sides of the monument and its own Taurine Museum.
 The travel is available throughout the year and tickets can be bought at the Solution Office.
 Additionally it is possible to be along with a private guide through the visit.